imychangemaker/ashlynim/README.md

-# Imim's github.io
+# Ashlyn Im Personal Website
-This is Imim's github pages , forked with template [zolan](https://github.com/artemsheludko/zolan) using jekyll.
+This is Ashlyn's github pages, forked with template [zolan](https://github.com/artemsheludko/zolan) using jekyll.